 We’ll start with arguably the most famous of the American bars in London.
 And one of the earliest to sell ‘American-style’ cocktails to the British public.
 As you enter the front reception lounge, turn left and head upstairs to the bar.
 It’s been frequented by all the great and famous over the years; from Churchill to Marilyn Monroe to Hemmingway.
 The photographs around the walls let you know you’re in good company.
-Naturally dress smart for the ‘occasion’.
+Naturally, dress smart.

-The history bit, in case you were wondering … the name Savoy is derived from Count Peter of Savoie, the uncle of Eleanor of Provence who married King Henry III in the 1236.
+The history bit.
+The name Savoy is derived from Count Peter of Savoie, the uncle of Eleanor of Provence who married King Henry III in the 1236.
 Count Peter (represented by the gold statue in the photograph above) accompanied Eleanor to her wedding in Canterbury Cathedral.
 And King Henry gave Count Peter land by the River Thames – upon which he built Savoy Palace, the site of today’s hotel.
 The hotel opened in 1889 as the first luxury hotel in Britain, funded by Richard D’Oyly Carte with profits from his Gilbert and Sullivan opera productions.
-The hotel is still pretty palatial!
+The hotel is still pretty palatial.